sap-tutorials/Tutorials/tutorials/hana-configure/hana-configure.md

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-configure/29.png)

 When you first create a development object, like a schema, you don’t have access to it.
-This is because it is created and owned by the system user _SYS_REPO.
+This is because it is created and owned by the system user ```_SYS_REPO```.
 In order to grant your development user access to this object, we will need to open the security tool.
 The security tool will then open in a new browser tab:

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-configure/30.png)